We arrive in Carnarvon and go to the tourist information centre. Shut;

 We spent the day relaxing and updating emails.
 I ring the metal workers

 and the vent is ready.
 I catch a taxi and retrieve it.
 I fit it and it

-I like Carnarvon, it is very motorhome friendly with wide streets and centre
+I like Carnarvon, it is very motorhome friendly with wide streets and

-rear of the tourist centre.
+buses at the rear of the tourist centre.

 We ambled down to Denham and after checking out the town went to the

 Shire Offices and got a camping permit to camp at Eagle Bluff for the

 We watch the sunset over the Indian Ocean from the sand dunes.
 The wind

 has dropped but for how long no-one knows.

 we leave early to get to Monkey Mia for the dolphin feeding.
-Cynicism is
+Cynicism

-people are allowed to feed them, contrary to the ads.
+a minority of people are allowed to feed them, contrary to the ads.
 I

 do agree with this policy but the ads could be a little more explicit.

 A long way out of the way for not much and Bunbury Dolphin Centre

 We are sitting in the van having morning tea when this pommy voice says,

 "That moves along."
 I look around and standing there is a blonde lady.

 I think to myself, she has a deep voice and then I see her husband.

 "It does at that," says I.

 They were in a Britz camper van coming out of a side street and tried

 We chat for quite a while about various aspects and costs of living in

-We say goodbye to Paul and Shiela and head out of Monkey Mia for Kalbarri
+We say goodbye to Paul and Shiela and head out of Monkey Mia for

-on the way back to the highway.
+Stromatolites, on the way back to the highway.